Metatavu/OpenTripPlanner/README.md

 This branch is forked from the HSLDevcom (https://github.com/HSLdevcom/OpenTripPlanner) version of OpenTripPlanner NOT the generic https://github.com/opentripplanner/OpenTripPlanner one.

+The fork is made from the HSLDevcom version because generic one is not compatible with the Digitransit-UI.
+This fork can be used with the https://github.com/Metatavu/digitransit-ui/tree/air-quality fork of the Digitransit-UI.

 If you are looking for the air quality routing for the original OTP, check following branch:

 https://github.com/Metatavu/OpenTripPlanner/tree/clean-air